top of page

 Which of your services is right for me?

 The Lifelong Learner Program is best suited for the adult dog with no reactivity, may be distractible or energetic though.
 A dog who goes to the end of the leash, barks a couple times and can re-engage is an excitable dog.
-Common goals for this program would be teaching come around distractions, teaching loose leash walking, teaching fetch or ways to make your park visits more enjoyable with your dog.
+Common goals for this program would be teaching come around distractions, teaching loose leash walking, teaching fetch or ways to make your outings with your dog more enjoyable.

 Dogs with behavioral issues are suited for the Problem Solver Program.
 The in-home setting will be safer and easier for a dog to handle, plus many behavioral problems start in the home.
 From within the home I can create a training plan from meal routines to door manners and set the dog and your family up for success.
 This is best for dogs with reactivity.
 Reactivity is a group of behaviors that happen when a dog is overstimulated; these may be lunging on leash, barking uncontrollably, tunnel vision, trembling, whining, growling and fleeing.

-The Virtual Pup Program is perfect for those dealing with any behavioral problems but either have Covid concerns or are outside of my service range.
-I will be there virtually and over the phone to support your training, send instructional videos and critique your training videos you send to me.
+The Virtual Pup Program is perfect for those dealing with any behavioral problems but either have financial restrictions or are outside of my service range.
+I will be there virtually or over the phone to support your training, send instructional videos and critique your training videos you send to me.

 What do I need to train my dog?

 You need a treat pouch, those things that clip to your waistband or clip around your waist.
-You need a 6ft leash, lighter the better, and possibly longer leashes like 30ft-50ft if you want to work on coming when called.
-You will also need properly fitted equipment on your dog, my preference is a quick-snap buckle martingale collar that is fitted snugly, but if that is not the right thing for your dog I may recommend something else.
-And most importantly lots of good food.
-If your dog goes crazy for kibble that's perfect, but if they expect a little more I like freeze dried meal toppers or even string cheese!
+You need a 6ft leash, lighter the better (but make sure it's sturdy enough!), and possibly longer leashes like 30ft-50ft if you want to work on coming when called.
+You will also need properly fitted equipment on your dog, my preference is a quick-snap buckle martingale collar that is fitted snugly, but if that is not the right thing for your dog I may recommend something else like head halter or a front-clip harness.
+Most importantly, you need lots of good food.
+If your dog goes crazy for kibble that's perfect, but if they expect a little more I like freeze dried or air dried dog food, or even string cheese and turkey dogs in dire cases.

 Depending on your dog's needs I may suggest certain toys for play or enrichment, a mat, a raised dog bed, a crate, gates or pens.